As fuel, the plant uses combustible source-separated waste that cannot otherwise be utilised.

 .
 The ram feeder is hydraulically operated and pushes the waste from the feed chute to the first section of the grate where the waste dries.
 Next, the waste moves downward to the other sections of the grate: pyrolysis, gasification and incineration sections.
 Hot bottom slag is cooled with water in a slag extractor.
 The supplier of the grate, bottom slag outlet systems and auxiliary equipment is Hitachi Zosen Inova AG.

 Heat exchange from the flue gases to the boiler water takes place mainly in the boiler.
 In the first stage, the water is preheated.
-The walls of the boiler consist of pipes covered with bricks and Inconel coating.
+The walls of the boiler consist of pipes covered Inconel coating.
 The water inside the pipes is heated to steam and then super-heated to 400 degrees and 40 bars in the super-heater section of the horizontal pass after which the hot and high-pressure steam is led to the turbine.

 Flue gas treatment